How to Weld Cast Iron Correctly

 YouTube user Brandon Lund wanted to demonstrate cast iron welding tips, so he simulated a crack on a dirty exhaust manifold.
 Cast iron exhaust manifolds are sometimes difficult to weld due to cast iron’s brittle nature.
 Cast iron was developed as an alternative to wrought iron: cheaper but also inferior in tensile strength.
 Brandon used Muggy Weld 77 and 72 electrodes to weld his cast iron manifold.
 Muggy Weld cast iron electrodes do not require special pre-heating or cool down and this enables the user to make repairs without disassembling the cast iron part.

-Note: Brandon demonstrated the “spark test” to educate viewers how to determine whether a metal is steel or cast iron.
+Note: Brandon also demonstrated “the spark test” to help viewers identify whether a metal is steel or cast iron before welding.

 Brandon used a Blue Demon 160 welder set at 60 amps, and 3/32” diameter rods.